civilware/epoch/README.md

 By aligning the interests of developers and users, EPOCH's Crowd Mining protocol ensures that the focus remains on creating superior applications that benefit all parties involved.

 ### Package Information
-The `civilware/epoch` [go package](https://pkg.go.dev/github.com/Civilware/epoch) provides a interface for applications connecting to a [DERO](https://dero.io) node's GetWork server.
+The `civilware/epoch` [go package](https://pkg.go.dev/github.com/Civilware/epoch) provides an interface for applications connecting to a [DERO](https://dero.io) node's GetWork server.
 It is designed to handle incoming EPOCH requests, enabling users to attempt or submit mining hashes to earn network rewards.
 This package can be utilized directly in applications or through WebSocket (WS) connections using the provided API, making it versatile for various application use cases.

 ### Importing the Package
 Before using the package, ensure [go](https://go.dev/doc/install) is installed on your device.
 You can import the `civilware/epoch` package in your Go file with the following statement: